Extensions in Jacobian Algebras and Cluster Categories of Marked Surfaces: Background on Jacobian algebras, cluster categories and snake graphs

 \emph{Case 1.} Suppose $s=d.$

 \emph{Case 2.} Suppose that $s \neq d.$

 In the above definitions we write $\gt s{\delta}12 = (\calg_3 \sqcup \calg_4, \calg_5 \sqcup \calg_6)$ and we call it grafting of $\calg_2$ on $\calg_1$ at $s$.

 Similarly, we consider a particular self-crossing of an arc $\gamma$ such that this crossing does not correspond to a crossing in an overlap in the associated snake graph $\calg_\gamma$.
-As in the case of two distinct arcs this situation occurs exactly if the self-crossing of $\gamma$ occurs in a triangle in $(S,\M,T)$.
+As in the case of two distinct arcs this situation occurs exactly if the self-crossing of $\gamma$ does not have any overlap.
 It is immediate that in terms of snake graphs detecting a self-crossing corresponding to a self-crossing of $\gamma$ in a triangle is equivalent to considering the arc as two distinct arcs and two distinct snake graphs and detecting a crossing of two arcs in a triangle in terms of the two snake graphs.

 \begin{Theorem}\cite[Theorem 6.4]{CS2} Let $\gamma_1$ and $\gamma_2$ be two arcs which cross in a triangle $\Delta$ with an empty overlap, and let $\calg_1$ and $\calg_2$ be the corresponding snake graphs.
 Assume the orientation of $\gamma_2$ is such that $\Delta$ is the first triangle $\gamma_2$ meets.
 Then the snake graphs of the four arcs obtained by smoothing the crossing of $\gamma_1$ and $\gamma_2$ in $\Delta$ are given by the resolution $\gt s{\delta}12$ of the grafting of $\calg_2$ on $\calg_1$ at $s,$ where $0 \leq s \leq d$ is such that $\Delta_s = \Delta$ and if $s=0$ or $s=d$ then $\delta$ is the unique side of $\Delta$ that is not crossed by either $\gamma_1$ or $\gamma_2.$ \end{Theorem}